totaldebug/totaldebug.uk/_posts/2023-05-06-automating-proxmox-with-terraform-ansible.md

 The configuration that is used utilises a cloud-init template, check out my previous post ([Proxmox template with cloud image and cloud init]({% post_url 2022-10-04-proxmox-template-with-cloud-image-and-cloud-init %})) where I cover how to set this up for use in Proxmox with Terraform.

 ## Usage

+Now all of the files we require are created, lets get it running:

+1. Install Terraform and Ansible

+    ```shell
+    apt install -y terraform ansible
+    ```

+1. Enter the directory where your Terraform files reside
+1. Run `terraform init`, this will initialize your Terraform configuration and pull all the required providers.
+1. Ensure that you have the `credential.auto.tfvars` file created and with your variables populated
+1. Run `terraform plan -out plan` and if everything seems good `terraform apply`.

+> Use `terraform apply --auto-approve` to automatically apply without a prompt {: .prompt-tip }

+> To destroy the infrastructure, run `terraform destroy` {: .prompt-tip }

+## Final Thoughts

+There is so much more potential using Terraform and Ansible.
+I have just scratched the surface, but you could automate everything up to firewall configuration as well, this is something I still need to look into, but it would be great to deploy and configure the firewall based on each individual device.

+If you have any cool ideas for using Terraform and Ansible please let me know in the comments below!

+Until next time...